Parenting & Family Updates

 • Agenda/planner (rather than loose papers, I like everything in one place)

-• Tablet/mini-computer (our hospital has wifi, I made the Husband bring me my travel computer last time)
+• Tablet/mini-computer (our hospital has wifi, and I made the Husband bring me my travel computer last time)

 • Breast pump (will help get milk started and help with uterine cramps!)